How to Craft an Impressive Management Project Report?

 - What are the differences between your research and the previously conducted research?

 - What research practices, theories, or methods were used in the previous research that are relevant today?

 - How has previous researches influenced your used methodologies?

 What methods do you intend to adopt to gather information in pursuit of answers to your research questions?
 Note down brief answers to the following questions:

 This section focuses on how management research can be approached: in what all way and what does your research follows from;

 The results section presents a summary of the data or other information you gathered.
 This section presents the data information without discussion of the implications of your findings – this goes into the next ‘Discussion’ section.

-This section presents analysis and discussions of the result, including implications, consequences and issues raised.
+This section presents the analysis and discussions of the result, including implications, consequences, and issues raised.
 It will also compare and contrast results with previous research findings, identified and discussed earlier in the Literature Review.
-If it is a project, it may also include recommendations, although these could go into a separate ‘Recommendations’ section if there are a significant number to be made.
+If it is a project, it may also include recommendations, although these could go into a separate ‘Recommendations’ section if there is a significant number to be made.

 The conclusion to the report reminds the reader of the main aim of your research, your methodology, the findings and what this means for the business community or organisation studied.

 If you are concerned about your spelling and grammar, have your sections proof read before you hand them to your supervisor.
 A good proofreader will point out any spelling or grammatical errors – but leave you to decide whether to make the corrections or not; the control, therefore, still rests with you.